 Other principal investigators

 Drs.
 S.J.A.
 (Sanne) Hazen

-To decrease the LLR rate by introducing standardized radiotherapy protocols and selective LLND with nerve-sparing techniques.
+To decrease the LLR rate by dedicated training of the multidisciplinary team and selective LLND with nerve-sparing techniques.
 The quality of life of patients will also be evaluated.

 National prospective registration study